RohansRob/Chat-Application-ReactJS/README.md

 # Chat Application using React JS - Build and Deploy a Chat App

-#This is a Microsoft Teams clone built with React JS and Chat Engine!
+#This is a different type of Massengers clone built with React JS and Chat Engine!

 #step-1
 # npx create-react-app ./